Pressio/pressio-builder/README.md

-Automated build system for Pressio and its TPLs
+## pressio-builder

+What is this?
+This repo provides scripts and tools to simplify and automate the building process for Pressio and its TPLs.

+### Building TPLs
+To build the TPLs, do the following:
+- cd into ./tpls
+- bash ./main_tpls.sh -h
+and follow the directions.

+### Building Pressio
+After you are done with TPLs, build Pressio by doing:
+- cd into ./pressio
+- bash ./main_pressio.sh -h
+and follow the directions.

-Current versions of tpls used:
+### Current versions of tpls used:

 * eigen:
   cloned from: http://bitbucket.org/eigen/eigen/get/3.3.7.tar.bz2